 International Business Company (Company limited by shares)

-A Bahamian International Business Company are commonly used as holding companies, to hold bank accounts, financial and commercial titles, international trading, own movable and immovable properties, asset protection and estate and inheritance security, among others.
+Bahamian International Business Companies are commonly used as holding companies, to hold bank accounts, financial and commercial titles, international trading, own movable and immovable properties, asset protection and estate and inheritance security, among others.

 Country code – BS

 Legal framework – International Business Companies Act (As amended).

 Company form – International Business Company (Company limited by shares)

 Liability - The liability of the shareholders is limited up to the amount of the shares they hold.